w3f/Grants-Program/README.md

 ## :wave: Introduction

-As part of our commitment to promoting the Web3 ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **Polkadot, Kusama and Substrate**.
+As part of our commitment to promoting the Web3 ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **Polkadot, Kusama, and Substrate**.
 For more information about the Web3 Foundation please visit the [About page](https://web3.foundation/about/) of our website.

 The Open Grants Program tries to achieve the above while being: